 The cross section of a bowl.
 For the best success in drying and firing, it is advantageous to have as even of a thickness as possible.
 But it is also important not to have sharp concave angles.
 It would have been possible to make the section outside the foot ring thinner by creating a more abrupt concave contour, but that contour, if too sharp, could offer a point of weakness where a crack could start.

 The cracks happened on heat up (since they have opened up wide).
 A combination of issues contribute.
-The kiln shelves heat-sink the wide flat bottoms, vessel walls are thick, there is some unevenness of wall thickness and only a 30-minute hold at 220F to remove glaze water from the bisque (that could have left dampness in thicker sections); these combined to produce temperature gradients within the piece.
+The kiln shelves heat-sink the wide flat bottoms, vessel walls are thick, there is some unevenness of wall thickness and only a 30-minute hold at 220F to remove glaze water from the bisque (that could have left dampness in thicker sections).
+Factors like these combine to produce temperature gradients within the piece.
 The firing schedule rose rapidly from 250-2100F (400F/hr) amplifying these gradients as it climbed.
-At quartz inversion these gradients produced a wave of volumetric change moving through the bisqued piece and it initiated a crack where different thickness met at a sharp contour, the bottom corner.
+At quartz inversion these gradients produced a wave of volumetric change moving through the bisqued piece and this likely initiated a crack where stresses met at a combination sharp-contour and thickness-change, the bottom corner.

 Some Keys to Dealing With Firing Cracks